leonardnzekwe/alx-system_engineering-devops/0x01-shell_permissions/README.md

-# Shell Permission Tasks
+# Directory Info
-This is an explanation of each tash on my shell permission tasks
+This directory contains all the task files of Shell Permission project